-We love Poland and the city of Krakow for a lot of reasons (hello, castles and pretty town squares!) but when it comes to the food, we had a hard time narrowing down the list.
+We love Poland and the city of Krakow for a lot of reasons (hello, castles and pretty town squares!) but when it comes to the food, I had a hard time narrowing down the list.

 A huge part of traveling is the food.
 I mean, would Italy be as great if the local cuisine was microwave pizza?
 A big part of experiencing another culture and another country is by literally tasting what that country and culture has to offer.
-And in the melting-pot city of Krakow, that means eating at our favorite restaurants.
+And in the melting-pot city of Krakow, that means eating at my favorite restaurants.

 Heading to Krakow?